endavis/pydatatracker/README.md

 print(collector.as_list()[-1].extra["location"])  # mode
 ```

 You can also register async-friendly observers using `async_queue_observer` to push changes onto an `asyncio.Queue`.
+For metrics, wrap a Prometheus (or compatible) counter via `telemetry_observer()` to increment labels per action.

 ## Benchmarks